bhoriuchi/bookshelf-factory/README.md

 # Using bookshelf.js chainable functions
 ---
-The models created by bookshelf-forge are no different from models you would create normally except that they have a few functions and properties automatically created for you.
-Because of this approach, you can use all of the normal chainable functions you would in bookshelf.js
+The models created by bookshelf-factory are no different from models you would create normally except that they have a few functions and properties automatically created for you.
+Because of this approach, you can use all of the normal chain-able functions you would in bookshelf.js

 ##### Example to return 1 result using the query builder
 ```js